cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 In addition to all the great [Jenkins Pipeline features](https://jenkins.io/doc/book/pipeline/), CloudBees Core provides additional features and capabilities that make it easier and faster for organizations of any size to implement and manage Jenkins Pipelines for Continuous Delivery.
 In this set of exercises we will use a CloudBees Core feature referred to as *Cusomt Marker Files* to provide OOTB CI/CD for development teams that don't know the first thing about Jenkins, CI or CD.

-In this set of exercises we will explore different types of Pipeline jobs, get an understanding of the basic fundamentals of the Declarative Pipeline syntax, explored Kubernetes based agents and learn how to add conditional logic to a Declarative Pipeline.
+In this set of exercises we will explore different types of Pipeline jobs, get an overview of the basic fundamentals of the Declarative Pipeline syntax, explore Kubernetes based agents and learn how to add conditional logic to a Declarative Pipeline.

 ## GitHub Organization Project